 The couple starts by reevaluating their needs and what things really make them happy.
-Scott and Taylor begin at an early stage of financial independence.
+Scott and Taylor begin at an early on their first steps to financial freedom.
 Then they discuss how the FIRE concepts could improve their lives and their process of working through each step.
 The audience watches as they have hard conversations and struggle through making big changes.

 In the end we get to see their results and what changes stuck with them.
 In just over and hour, we get a little glimpse of a true pathway to FIRE.

 Everyone likes movies, but no one really likes talking about money.
 By showcasing FI concepts in a film, it makes it easier to bring newcomers to the FIRE arena.
 It also helps demonstrate FI to friends and family.